TjWheeler/utaba-community/mcpservers/utaba-community-shell/feature-workflow-approvals.md

 ### Security
 - **Local Only**: Approval server binds only to localhost
 - **No Remote Access**: No external network access or remote approval capabilities
-- **Token Protection**: Optional token-based authentication for approval server
+- **Token Protection**: Mandatory token-based authentication for approval server
 - **Audit Integrity**: Tamper-evident audit trail with checksums

 ### Reliability